unswsecsoc/constitution/README.md

       3.1.3 A Treasurer; and
       3.1.4 An Arc Delegate; and
       3.1.5 A Grievance, Equity, Diversity, and Inclusion (GEDI) Officer.
-    3.2 One (1) member is permitted to hold two (2) Executive positions, provided that a minimum of three (3) different members shall remain on the Executive at all times, with the exceptions that the positions of Co-President and Treasurer may not be held by the same person, and both Co-President positions may not be held by the same person.
+    3.2 One (1) member is permitted to hold two (2) Executive positions, provided that a minimum of three (3) different members shall remain on the Executive at all times, with the following exceptions:
+      3.2.1 Both Co-President positions may not be held by the same person;
+      3.2.2 Co-President and Treasurer may not be held by the same person;
+      3.2.3 Co-President and GEDI Officer may not be held by the same person.
     3.3 Job sharing of any Executive position is not permitted.
     3.4 The Executive shall be responsible for the following duties:
       3.4.1 The activities of the club;